IQSS/dataverse/doc/sphinx-guides/source/container/running/demo.rst

         #-Ddataverse.lang.directory=/dv/lang

 Next, upload "languages.zip" to the "loadpropertyfiles" API endpoint as shown below.
-This should place files ending in ".properties" into the ``/dv/lang`` directory configured above.
+This will place files ending in ".properties" into the ``/dv/lang`` directory configured above.

 Please note that we are using a slight variation on the command in the instructions above, adding the unblock key we created above: